 Members who joined through a Branch will need to speak with their Branch Secretary.
 The Secretary will have created a membership record for you in our database.
 When they have created your record then your email address will be registered and you can then go on to the My RSCDS page and create a new password (please see the first tab above).

 All members and registered users of the website must have a unique e-mail address.
-If you do not have a personal e-mail address, then you can arrange to get a login and password using your RSCDS membership number.
+If you do not have a personal e-mail address, then you will not be able to login to our website.

 The RSCDS has changed the login process so that going forward, if you would like to login to the website, you must have an email address.
 We will no longer be allowing members to use their membership number to login to the website.